 5. Dip Your Toes

 Maybe you’re not ready to make a big commitment.
 Consider starting with a smaller investment.
-Live and Invest Overseas has offered many projects through this company, and entry points often start as low as US$25,000.
+Live and Invest Overseas features many projects, and entry points often start as low as US$25,000.

 Making a smaller investment will allow you to get comfortable with the process of investing internationally without taking a huge risk.
 You can then build on that experience to pursue larger investments in the future.